Banks lead UK's FTSE higher after Japanese stimulus boost

 The FTSE hit a peak of 6,904.86 points at the start of September, its highest since early 2000, but then slumped to 15-month lows in October as weak European economic data knocked back stock markets.

-The index remains down by around 3 percent since the start of 2014, but Slack expected the FTSE to challenge September's peaks by the end of the year.
+The index remains down by around 3 percent since the start of 2014, but Slack expected the FTSE to challenge the earlier peak levels of September by the end of 2014.

-(1 US dollar = 0.6248 British pound) (Additional reporting by Alistair Smout; Editing by Catherine Evans)
+(1 US dollar = 0.6248 British pound) (Additional reporting by Alistair Smout; Editing by Andrew Heavens)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan